Daniel-Rolen/PDFCompilator/README.md

 2. The Electron app is currently failing to start due to a missing shared library (libxshmfence.so.1).
 3. Unable to select specific PDFs from "The Binder's Cosmic Collection" list to modify page numbers or ranges.
 4. The "Remove PDF" button functionality is inconsistent.
+5. Flask module not found: Ensure Flask is installed properly using `pip install flask`.

 ## Current Status